Print this article

 Many people are not storing liquid laundry packets properly.
 According to 2015 research conducted for American Cleaning Institute, 61 percent of parents store the packets in-sight or in-reach of children.

 While laundry packets are still a relatively new form in the marketplace, they are growing in popularity.
 Millions of people, especially college students, busy families, and seniors love the convenience of laundry packets.
-Today, over 2
+Today, over 20% of US households use them.
+But with this comes the need to store packets properly.

 The cleaning industry shares a responsibility with parents to keep kids safe from accidents with cleaning products.
 Detergent manufacturers are participating in a series of roundtables with consumer advocates and physician and safety groups to evaluate the newly implemented standard, share information and explore new practices and innovations that could further reduce the rate of accidents